-- 1. Alberta Education distributes RCSD funding through "designated banker" school jurisdiction identified by the Regional Team to administer the funds on behalf of all partners. - 2.
-The RCSD funding allocation may only be accessed if, and when, a Strategic Plan including Terms of Reference signed by the Chair of the RCSD Regional Executive Team on behalf of all regional partners is submitted and approved by Alberta Education. - 3.
-Every school year, the Regional Leadership Team must: - a) submit a Strategic Plan for approval by the RCSD Provincial Office; and; - b) identify in the Strategic Plan, the school jurisdiction that will act as the "designated banker" through which they will receive and distribute their funding; and
+- 1. Alberta Education distributes RCSD funding through "designated banker" school jurisdiction identified by the Regional Executive Team to administer the funds on behalf of all partners. - Every school year, the Regional Executive Team must: - a) submit an Annual Plan to the RCSD Provincial Office approved and signed by the Chair of the RCSD Regional Executive Team on behalf of all regional partners and includes Terms of Reference; and; - b) identify in the Annual Plan, the school jurisdiction that will act as the "designated banker" through which they will receive and distribute their funding; and c) submit an Annual Report to the RCSD Provincial Office for the previous school year by November 30 that includes a financial statement.
+The budgeted expenditures shall not exceed the total revenues projected, including any surplus funds from the previous year.
+Alberta Education will not fund any deficits.